drhyrum/2022-machine-learning-security-evasion-competition/biometric/README.md

 The goal is to modify user photos to evade an original identity and impersonate a target identity while preserving image quality.

+### Submission

+It’s required to turn each identity `source` into every other identity `target` with a total of 90 attack pairs.

+Every `source_target` submission receives metrics indicating attack quality and image quality.

 ### <a name='requirements'></a>Face recognition evasion track submission requirements
 A valid face recognition evasion evasion submission consists of the following: